 The University Promotion and Tenure Committee (UPTC) performs promotion and/or tenure reviews for all faculty applying for tenure and/or promotion at the university.
 The UPTC is tasked with recommending approval or disapproval of all applications submitted.
-The UPTC should carefully consider all recommendations made by the DPTC, department head, and dean, and is expected to take into account the unique characteristics that may exist for each department in all of its promotion and tenure recommendations.
-The committee is also expected to keep in mind that academic evaluation, conducted by learned peers within one's discipline is an essential component of the promotion and tenure process.
+The UPTC should carefully consider all recommendations made by the DPTC, department head, dean, and, when formed, CPTC, and is expected to take into account the unique standards of each department in all of its promotion and tenure recommendations.
+The committee is also expected to keep in mind that academic evaluation, conducted by learned peers within one's discipline, is considered the most significant and relevant review within the promotion and tenure process.

-The UPTC will report the number of votes for and against each candidate's application for tenure and/or promotion along with any rationale, written explanation, or context for the vote that the committee wishes to provide.
+The UPTC will report the number of votes for and against each candidate's application for tenure and/or promotion along with any rationale, explanation, or context for the vote that the committee wishes to provide.
 This report will be included in the portfolio of the faculty member for reference by the other evaluators in the tenure and promotion process.

-The UPTC shall consist of one tenured faculty member at the associate rank or higher from each of the six colleges (i.e., Arts and Humanities, Business, Education, Engineering and Applied Sciences, Natural and Health Sciences, and eTech).
+The UPTC shall consist of one tenured faculty member at the associate rank or higher from each of the six colleges (i.e., Arts and Humanities, Business, Education, Engineering and Applied Sciences, Natural and Health sciences, and eTech).
 Faculty serving as department heads or deans are not eligible for appointment to the UPTC.
 Persons applying for promotion may not serve on the UPTC.
-Any UPTC member with a conflict of interest relating to a particular application shall recuse themselves or be excused by this committee from reviewing that application.

-Three of the six members of the UPTC shall be appointed by the chair of the Faculty Senate with the Faculty Senate's advice and consent, and three members shall be appointed by the Vice President for Academic Affairs.
+Three members of the UPTC shall be appointed by the chair of the Faculty Senate with the Faculty Senate's advice and consent, and three members shall be appointed by the vice president for academic affairs.
 Appointments shall be for three years.
-The chair of the Faculty Senate and the Vice President for Academic Affairs shall each appoint one new member each year thereafter for a three-year term.
+The chair of the Faculty Senate and the vice president for academic affairs shall each appoint one new member each year thereafter for a three-year term.
 The Faculty Senate chair shall have first choice in the appointment process.
-Members of the UPTC should not serve successive terms.
+Administratively appointed members should not serve successive terms.

-6. Vice President for Academic Affairs
+6. Vice President of Academic Affairs

-The Vice President for Academic Affairs (VPAA) is the chief academic officer at Arkansas Tech University.
+The vice president of academic affairs (VPAA) is the chief academic officer at Arkansas Tech University.
 As such, the VPAA has numerous duties and is primarily responsible for managing the internal academic operations of the university.
 One responsibility of the VPAA is to review the performance of faculty members as part of the promotion and/or tenure process.
-The review of the VPAA is expected to consider the recommendations made by the DPTC, department head, dean, and the UPTC.
+The review of a VPAA is expected to offer honest assessment of the standing of any faculty member over the term of their employment, especially in terms of reviews leading to promotion and tenure decisions.
+This consistent assessment is expected to include recommendations made by the DPTC, department head, dean, CPTC when formed, and UPTC.
 Given the VPAA's position as an administrator, his or her evaluation of faculty will be broader in scope by placing individual accomplishments and qualifications of faculty in a context of departmental, program, college, and university needs.

 The VPAA may communicate with the department heads, DPTCs, deans and the UPTC to clarify the standards for evaluation of all faculty of each type and rank across departments.
-The VPAA is expected to take into account the unique characteristics that may be present across departments in all of its promotion and tenure recommendations, keeping in mind that academic evaluation, conducted by learned peers within one's discipline, is an essential component of the promotion and tenure process.
-The recommendation of the VPAA is included in the faculty member's portfolio as it progresses to the President and Board of Trustees.
+The VPAA is expected to take into account the unique standards of each department in all of its promotion and tenure recommendations, keeping in mind that academic evaluation, conducted by learned peers within one's discipline, is considered the most significant and relevant review within the promotion and tenure process.
+The recommendation of the VPAA is included in the faculty member's portfolio as it progresses to the president and Board of Trustees.